|theapartmentholiday||Self Catering||Saturday||2||4||1||Cot available|

 The apartment has a terrace with seating, large living/dining space with fully equipped corner kitchen, large bathroom with bath, shower cubicle and WC and 2 bedrooms (a bedroom with double bed and a bedroom with 2 single beds).

 There is a designated outside space with seating and a BBQ.

 The village of Neulliac is within a few minutes walk and offers amenities, Bar/Tabac, Pharmacie, Crêperies, & Hairdresser.
 A new Boulangerie is promised this year, otherwise orders for bread can be placed at the Bar/Tabac.

-The main towns of Pontivy, Mur de Bretagne and Cleguerec are all approximately 8kms where you can find Supermarkets and Boulangeries.
+The main towns of Pontivy, Mur de Bretagne and Cleguerec are all approximately 8kms where you can find Supermarkets, Restaurants and Boulangeries.

-The North and South Coasts of Brittany are within 40 minutes, and the rugged coat of Finistere is approximately an hour.
+The North and South Coasts of Brittany are within 40 minutes, and the rugged coat of Finisterre is approximately an hour.

 Further information about the area can be found in 'Recommendations' or take a look at our Facebook page, 'theapartmentholiday'.

 Fully equipped corner kitchen, gas cooker, fridge with freezer compartment, toaster, microwave, kettle, Cafetiére, pans, dishes and cutlery.